mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: Hmm?

-**Same person**: If you have a very great calligraphy teacher, it seems to me that its less likely that you feel that you can do calligraphy, than if you have a first grade teacher.
+**Same person**: If you have a very great calligraphy teacher, it seems to me that it's less likely that you feel that you can do calligraphy, than if you have a first grade teacher.

 **Different person**: If you have a very good teacher, always you feel like there's something lacking in yourself.
 You are living up to that great calligraphy.